Silverton BC Waterfront (SS Slocan)

 It’s not known if these cars actually carried loads from Silverton, or even loads in general, but the Rosebery end of things did more business, so they might be connected to that line instead.
 Barges from that direction would pass right by Silverton on their way north and south, but who knows the real story.
 Either way, it’s an interesting sidebar.

-Know more: (new windows): CPR Slocan Lake Rail Barges and Silverton British Columbia.
+Know more: (new tabs): CPR Slocan Lake Rail Barges and Silverton British Columbia.

 Make sure to drop by often and learn a little a history, while having fun.